relativitydev/file-migration-cli/README.md

 ## Data flow overview

-The File Transfer CLI retrieves file metadata on a source instance, persists this data in local databases, and migrates native files to a target instance.
+The File Transfer CLI retrieves file information from a source instance, persists this data in local databases, and migrates native files to a target instance.
 The following diagram provides a high-level overview of this data workflow:

 **_INSERT DIAGRAM_**